medcomdk/MedCom-FHIR-Communication/docs/assets/documents/040_Governance4FHIR-Messaging.md

 When sending to a primary receiver the Receiving Organization **SHALL** be pointed out/referenced by destination:primary/receiver in MedComMessagingMessageHeader.

-#### 4.4.2 Sending a copy of a message
+#### 4.4.2 Sending copies of a message

 A CopyReceiver is a ccreceiver of the same message dispatched transaction to a primary receiver.

-A Forwardreceiver is a fwdreceiver of a message dispatched transaction unlinked to the original message transaction
+A Forwardreceiver is a fwdreceiver of a message dispatched transaction at a different time compared with the original message transaction.

 #### 4.4.3 Sending to a primary receiver with an already known copyreciver